 - 1/4 cup (40g) flour

 Carefully remove turkey skin in a single piece and set aside.
 Using a sharp boning knife, remove breast meat from breastbone.
 Set breastbone aside.
 Season turkey generously with salt and pepper on all sides.
 Place 1 breast half, cut side facing up, on a work surface.
-Place second breast half facedown, with the fat end aligning with the skinny end of the first breast half.
+Place second breast half facedown, so the fat end aligns with the skinny end of the first breast half.
 Gently form into an even cylinder.

 Tie turkey breast at 1-inch intervals using butcher's twine.
 Transfer to a zipper-lock bag.
 Turkey can be refrigerated for up to 5 days before proceeding.

-For the Crispy Skin: Adjust oven rack to center position and preheat oven to 400°F (204°C).
+For the Crispy Skin: Adjust oven rack to center position and preheat oven to 400°F (200°C).
 Spread skin evenly over a piece of parchment paper set in a rimmed baking sheet.
 Season generously with salt and pepper.
-Place a second sheet of parchment on top and carefully squeeze out any air bubbles with the side of your hand.
+Place a second sheet of parchment on top and carefully squeeze out any air bubbles using the side of your hand.
 Place a second rimmed baking sheet on top and transfer to oven.

 Roast until skin is deep brown and crisp (it will crisp further on cooling), 30 to 45 minutes.
 Allow to cool and set aside at room temperature.
-Turkey skin can be roasted in advance, cooled completely, then stored loosely covered at room temperature for up to 3 days.
+Turkey skin can be roasted in advance, cooled completely, then stored, loosely covered, at room temperature for up to 3 days.
 To re-crisp, place in a hot oven for a few minutes just before serving.